1993 Bijbehara massacre

-The Bijbehara Massacre took place when 74th Battalion Border Security Force (BSF) fired upon protesters in the Anantnag district of Jammu and Kashmir, India on 22 October 1993, killing 51 civilians.
+The Bijbehara Massacre took place when 74th Battalion Border Security Force (BSF) fired upon Kashmiri Muslim protesters in the Anantnag district of Jammu and Kashmir, India on 22 October 1993, killing 51 civilians.
 In the official version of events, BSF had only acted in self-defense when fired upon by militants; however, this narrative was rejected by Human Rights Watch citing the 1993 U.S. Department of State country report on human rights in India which said, "Despite government claims that the security forces were ambushed by militants, only one BSF sub inspector was injured."

 The protests had erupted over the siege of the mosque in Hazratbal.
 The number of reported dead and wounded vary by source.
 Amnesty International reported that at least 51 people died and 200 were wounded on that day, which included incidents in Srinagar and Bijbehara.
 The UN Refugee Agency reported 35 dead and about 76 wounded, citing news reports in The Times.
 The Times of India reported 37 dead.

 The Indian government conducted two official enquiries and the National Human Rights Commission of India (NHRC) conducted a third.
 In March 1994 the government indicted the Border Security Force (BSF) for firing into the crowd "without provocation" and charged 13 BSF officers with murder.
 A nonpublic General Security Force Court trial conducted in 1996 led to their acquittal.

 When the NHRC sought to examine the transcripts of the trials in order to satisfy itself that the BSF had made a genuine attempt to secure convictions, the Vajpayee government refused.
 The NHRC then moved the Supreme Court for a review.
 Faced with the Government's non-cooperation, the NHRC finally dismissed the case.

 On 10 September 2007, the Jammu and Kashmir High Court ordered the state government to pay restitution to the victims' families.

 List of the Martyrs of Bijbehara town buried in Mazar-e-Shuhada, Bijbehara, on 22 October 1993.
 Out of 22 Martyrs, 16 are below 20 years of age.